NextCenturyCorporation/mcs-ingest/scorecard/README.md

 by calculating the distance from each step to the ideal path of each.
 The path with the smaller culmulative distance is assumed to be the path the agent chose.

+#### Door Opened Side

+For "doorcluder" task types, such as Interactive Solidity Interactive Support Relations, Trajectory, Interactive Collisions the agent needs to choose to open one of two or three doors.
+This element of the scorecard determines what door side opened by the performer opened (left, middle, right).

 ## Running the Scorecard